lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

+We will use two attachments in this case:
+- One attachment for depth testing, as in the `ScnRender` class.
+This attachment has `VK_FORMAT_D32_SFLOAT` and we will not
+need to store its contents after we have finished the shadow render stage.
+- One attachment that will store depth and depth squared values.
+This attachment will be use din lighting phase to calculate
+if fragments are in shadow.
+We will handle this as a color attachment using the format `VK_FORMAT_R32G32_SFLOAT`.
+We will
+refer to this attachment as VSM attachment.

-As you can see, its definition is quite similar to other render classes defined before, we will render to a depth attachment, and will use some descriptor sets in the
+The rest of the code is quite similar to the other render classes defined before, we create the attachments, shaders,
-shaders.
-We need tio define a constant in the `Scene` class to set yup the maximum number of cascade shadow maps:
+descriptor sets associated to the uniforms / buffers used in the shader and the pipeline.
+We need to define a constant in the `Scene` class to set up the maximum number of cascade shadow maps:

 ```java
 public class Scene {